 On a Saturday morning, we decided to load the bikes in the car and go for a hike and a ride just west of Ottawa.
 We were early at the Crazy Horse Trail on March Road for our first stop.
 This trail is only a few kilometers long with a loop at the end around a beaver pond.
 It is a bit of a gem here, with exposed rock, the iconic Precambrian Shield landscape, that makes you feel you are on the escarpment in Gatineau Park (without the views).

 It is not very big and squeezed between private properties.
 Don’t let the warnings about ticks, hunters, ATVs, dog poop and property owners deter you, it is quite a unique landscape.
-I even discovered an orchid along the trail, hopefully it won’t be run over by an off leash dog.
+I even discovered an orchid along the trail, hopefully it won’t be run over by an off leash dog (not allowed).
 You can read more about this unique place here: Friends of Carp Hills.
 Stay on the trails though as it is a very fragile landscape.
 You can probably spend two hours here.
 After I wrote this blog, I learned the next day someone stole a kayak off the roof of a health care worker’s car when she was hiking on this trail.
 She was devastated.
-Fortunately, a kayak company stepped in and donated a new kayak.)
+Fortunately, a kayak company stepped in and donated a new kayak.

 The Barley Mow right on the river is a great spot to enjoy a late afternoon drink.
 I heard good things about the Greene Mill Food Truck too.
 Almonte has been the location for a quite a number of Hallmark Christmas movies.
 (Admit it, you have watched them too.)